GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

 ---
-title: Using Cloud Firestore with Cloud IoT Core for Device Configuration
+title: Using Cloud Firestore with Cloud IoT Core for device configuration
 description: Learn how to use Cloud Firestore to manage fine-grained configuration updates for devices managed by Cloud IoT Core.
 author: ptone
 tags: iot, firestore, functions, internet of things